eventflow/EventFlow/Documentation/basics/sagas.md

    updates the user, the `OrderAggregate` and the `ReservationAggregate`

-Next we need an `ISagaLocator` which basically maps domain events to a saga identity allowing EventFlow to find it in its store.
+Next, we need an `ISagaLocator` which basically maps domain events to a saga identity allowing EventFlow to find it in its store.

-In our case we will add the order ID to event metadata of all events related to a specific order.
+In our case, we will add the order ID to the event metadata of all events related to a specific order.

 ```csharp